 From coaching mini soccer to serving on several health and long-term care organization boards to volunteering with Siloam Mission and the Arthur Mauro Centre for Peace and Justice, Audrey is committed to building capacity in communities through volunteerism.

-Audrey is the mother of two sons and, together with her husband Winston of 33 years, co-owns a transportation company.
+Audrey is married and is the mother of two sons.
 She is proud to be Southdale’s voice as part of a strong, united PC team that is working hard to build a stronger and more vibrant Manitoba.